Best Vinifera in Georgia/ Winery of Distinction

 "Maybe I inherited the love affair my grandfather and my dad had

 for the land, for getting their hands in the earth."

-Dr. John began planting European vinifera grapes in 1995 on his five-generation-old farm at Tiger Mountain where he was born.
+The late Dr. John Ezzard began planting European vinifera grapes in 1995 on his five-generation-old farm at Tiger Mountain where he was born.
 He and his wife Martha, with the assistance of a successful Virginia vineyard, carefully selected the varieties of grapes suited to the climate of the southern Blue Ridge, creating the first vinifera vineyard in the state.
 Tiger Mountain Vineyards now grows six French vinifera varieties: Cabernet Franc, Malbec, Mourvedre, Petit Manseng, Tannat, and Viognier, as well as the Portuguese Touriga Nacional.
 In addition to the European varieties, John also planted the American Norton grape, native to Virginia.
 The first Norton vines were rooted from Virginia cuttings.
 Nine acres in total were planted, all by hand.
 Now, Martha, an environmental lawyer and author, is focusing on growing the hardy Norton grapes free of chemicals.

 A divided trellis system allows an abundance of sun and air to move through the vines.
 The 2,000 foot altitude, mineral-rich soils and well-drained slopes are the perfect terroir for impeccable fruit.